Mohammed Al-Owais

-Mohammed Khalil Ibrahim Al-Owais (مُحَمَّد خَلِيل إِبْرَاهِيم الْعُوَيْس; born 10 October 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Hilal and the Saudi Arabia national team.
-He is known for his fast reflexes and vigilance in goal.
+Mohammed Khalil Ibrahim Al-Owais (مُحَمَّد خَلِيل إِبْرَاهِيم الْعُوَيْس; born 10 October 1991) is a Saudi Arabian professional footballer who plays as a goalkeeper for the Al-Ula.
+He is known for his quick reflexes and vigilance in goal.

 Club career

 On 26 July 2017, Al-Owais joined Al-Ahli on a free transfer.

 On 30 January 2022, Al-Owais joined Al-Hilal.

+On 28 May 2025, Al-Owais joined First Division League side Al-Ula.

 International career

 2015-2016: FIFA World Cup 2018 qualifiers

 Al-Owais was called up to the senior Saudi Arabia squad for a 2018 FIFA World Cup qualifier against Timor-Leste in September 2015.
 He made his debut against Japan in 2018 FIFA World Cup Qualification on 15 November 2016.

 2018: FIFA World Cup 2018 performance

 In May 2018, he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.
-He originally served as the second choice behind regular Abdullah Al-Mayouf.
+He originally served as the second choice goalkeeper behind regular Abdullah Al-Mayouf.
 However, Al-Mayouf performed horribly in the opener against Russia as Saudi Arabia suffered a humiliating 5–0 defeat.
-This led to Al-Owais being promoted as the first choice keeper instead.
-Al-Owais played in Saudi Arabia's 1–0 loss to Uruguay, which he made some good saves even though it was not enough to save Saudi Arabia from elimination.
+This led to Al-Owais being promoted as the first-choice keeper instead.
+Al-Owais played in Saudi Arabia's 1–0 loss to Uruguay, where he made some good saves even though that was not enough to save Saudi Arabia from elimination.
 This was Al-Owais' only game in Russia.